Indonesia set to penalise sex outside marriage in overhaul of criminal code

 A revised version of the criminal code has been discussed since Indonesia declared its independence from the Dutch in 1945.

-(Reporting by Stanley Widianto and Ananda Teresia in Jakarta and Kate Lamb in Sydney; Editing by Kate Lamb, Ed Davies and Raju Gopalakrishnan)
+(Reporting by Stanley Widianto and Ananda Teresia in Jakarta and Kate Lamb in Sydney; Editing by Kate Lamb, Ed Davies, Raju Gopalakrishnan and Michael Perry)

 ((Widianto.Stanley@thomsonreuters.com;))